raj1605/Pocket/README.md

 ## Yet to come
 - Any optimizations on the data node
 - Full development of the controller node
-- Client SDK using Python
+- Client SDK using Python.